-The second section is dedicated to Pope Celestine V, Patron Saint of Isernia, who, as told by Dante in Inferno‘s Canto III, resigned only 5 months after his election.
+The second section is dedicated to Pope Celestine V, Patron Saint of Isernia, referenced by Dante in Inferno‘s Canto III.
 The permanent photographic exhibition “The path of a Saint”, made by the Diocese of Isernia-Venafro, tells the story of the arrival of Celestine’s relics in the city in 2007, on his 800th birthday.

 The third section is dedicated to the traditional bobbin lace of Isernia.
 Tools such as pillows and bobbins, as well as examples of artifacts made with bobbin lace, such as bed sheets and jewelry, are displayed in the rooms.

 Isernia is considered one of the earliest Paleolithic settlements in Europe; it was a flourishing Samnite town first, a Roman municipium then, center of the Bourbonic reaction against the Italian Unification in 1860, and, sadly, victim of US bombings in 1943.